EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

     jmp read_loop
 ```

-This loop continues until the pipe closes, ensuring no output is lost—a common mistake in amateur shells.
+This loop continues until the pipe closes, ensuring no output is lost — a common mistake in amateur shells.

 ## 4. Demonstration: From Operator Input to Kernel Reality

-To understand how all of these pieces come together, it helps to observe the shell in motion—both from the operator’s perspective and from the kernel’s point of view.
+To understand how all of these pieces come together, it helps to observe the shell in motion — both from the operator’s perspective and from the kernel’s point of view.

 The following demonstration shows a live interaction between the **cwww-shell v2.0 server** and a connected Assembly-based client, followed by a shortened `strace` trace of the client process.
 Together, they illustrate how high-level command execution maps directly to low-level system calls.